thisismiller/dbdiag/README.md

 The operation `END` is special, and not displayed.
 The span will be shown with just one operation text centered over the span instead.
 If an operation starts and immediately finishes, you may omit the `KEY`.
 This is semantically equivalent to writing an immediately following line with an `END` operation.

+The operation `EVENT` is special, and will display a dot along the operation line that the given point.
+This can be used to signify when the operation atomically occurred between its start and end, if needed.

 To reproduce the four FIFO queue histories from _S1.2 Motivation_:

 <table>
 <tbody>
 <tr>
   <td>
 <pre><code>
 A: E(x) a
 B: E(y)